google/bms-toolkit/docs/user-guide.md

 ### Free Edition Version Details

 Oracle has released serveral versions of free edition, often **without chaning the RPM file name**.
-The toolkit can install _any_ free edition version.
+This toolkit can install _any_ free edition version.
 Which version is actually installed depends on the the actual RPM file in the software library, and possibly the command line switches.

 Specific supported versions of Oracle Database 23 free edition currently includes: